KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Watcher07

-**Description:** Recolors the famous bounty hunter Calo Nord's clothing to be more muted in tone; you wouldn't expect a famous bounty hunter to run around in bright colors, but in vanilla Calo sure loved to.
+**Description:** Recolors Calo Nord's clothing to be more muted in tone; you wouldn't expect a famous bounty hunter to run around in bright colors, would you?
 Note that this does not allow you to play as Calo, nor does it add the custom blaster skin or republic uniform skin seen in the screenshots.

 **Category & Tier:** Appearance Change / 3 - Suggested